--:-- --

-Nepali business owner explaining marketing strategy to client in Kathmandu office
+Nepali business owner explaining digital marketing strategy to client in Kathmandu office

-Clear communication builds trust better than any marketing jargon ever could.
+Clear communication builds trust better than any marketing jargon ever could in Nepali digital marketing.
 (Credit: Unsplash)

 Years ago, early in my digital marketing journey, I made a mistake that changed how I approach every client conversation.